Maks0bs/study-project-cv-real-vs-virtual/README.md

 # study-project-cv-real-vs-virtual
 Study project at RUB as a part of "Applied computer science" course of study.
 Made by Maksym Litvak and Marvin Bachert.
 Here we researched how well virtual picture data can be used to train an object detection network to work on real-world objects
+TODO: add info about how to run this in a local environment (but actually not necessary)